 Harvesting potatoes

 If possible, choose a dry period to harvest potatoes for storage.
-Now it really does make a difference what method was used to grow them.
+Now it does make a difference what method was used to grow them.
 The traditional method will involve hard work to dig all those potatoes up.
-Maybe that is the reason why so many easier ways have been developed, to eliminate all the back-breaking digging.
+Maybe that is why many easier ways have been developed to eliminate all the back-breaking digging.
 No matter how you get them out, try not to stab any.

 Storing and preserving potatoes

-When potatoes start sprouting, and they will, then just take those sprouts off.
+When potatoes start sprouting, they will take those sprouts off.
 It will help them to stay firm longer.
 I often go twice through all the potatoes to get rid of unwanted sprouts.

 Cooking potatoes

-What is your favorite way to grow potatoes?
+What is your favorite way to grow or use potatoes?

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.